nodecg/docs/docs/classes/sendMessage.md

             return;
         }

-        // acknowledgements should always be error-first callbacks.
+        // Acknowledgements should always be error-first callbacks.
         // If you do not wish to send an error, use a falsey value
         // like "null" instead.
         if (ack && !ack.handled) {